SecOpsPete/jira-projects-lab/jira-support-environment/README.md

 - Document systems clearly and professionally
 - Apply ITIL‑inspired processes
 - Think like a Support Engineer and act like a Customer‑Experience professional

-This Jira Customer Service Lab showcases my hands‑on capability not only to **use Jira**, but to **engineer a customer‑support system** from first principles—all documented here for hiring managers, interview discussions, and future reference.

 ---